 - Can you handle import containers?
 If you have products or raw materials coming to the U.S. aboard containers, your 3PL may be able to provide portside services for you.
 These include drayage, transloading, container loading, and JIT delivery to manufacturers.
 Food logistics companies like Kanban that are registered with the FDA can even facilitate inspection of your products by FDA personnel at its warehouses.
 We can also provide samples of your products to your quality control team.

 - When can we visit?
 As important as the questions above are, a good old-fashioned site visit will often tell you much of what you need to know about a 3PL’s ability to effectively warehouse your products.
-In addition to seeing some of what’s already been discussed in action, a site visit is a good opportunity to assess a facility’s basic – yet vital – characteristics like sanitation, structural integrity, security, ease of access, associate demeanor, and pest control.
+In addition to seeing some of what’s already been discussed in action, a site visit is a good opportunity to assess a facility’s basic – yet vital – food warehousing characteristics like sanitation, structural integrity, security, ease of access, associate demeanor, and pest control.
 Be sure to visit your prospective provider at least once before proceeding with a partnership.

 Trust your temperature-sensitive products to Kanban Logistics